UPPMAX/programming_formalisms/docs/testing/testing_framework.md

     Instead, click on the green 'Testing' tab at the right.

-Click on the 'Testing' tab (with the erlenmeyer) at the right.
+Click on the 'Testing' tab (with the erlenmeyer flask) at the right.

 If you do this for the first time, you get some blue buttons.